pyrva/rvatech-presentation/slides.podium/slides.md

 # We're going to show you how to accomplish several different tasks, all from within python

 --
+* Use Podium to produce these slides

+--
 * Get data from Twitter

 --